Visibility-Aware Cooperative Tracking with Decentralized LiDAR-Based Aerial Swarms: Kinodynamic Searching

 \subsection{Cost Functions}

 After the expansion and rejection process, every remaining node $\textbf{x}_k$ is assigned a cost $g_k$ as a coarse assessment of its tracking quality with target $\bm{\xi}_k$.
 We evaluate the performance of each node in terms of obstacle occlusion $\mathcal{J}_{vis}$, tracking distance $\mathcal{J}_{dis}$, teammate occlusion $\mathcal{J}_{toc}$, and swarm distribution $\mathcal{J}_{frm}$.
-In the existing works \cite{ho20213d,yin2023decentralized}, the searcher penalizes the obstacle occlusion using a measure of voxel occupancy along the LOS between target and tracker, which is not yet a reasonable quantification for occlusion.
-The severity of occlusion should be defined by the difficulty of the tracker escaping from the invisible area, which can be described by the angular distance to the closest visibility boundary in SSDFs.
-Thus, we use the cost $\mathcal{J}_{vis}$ to penalize the occlusion.
+Existing works~\cite{ho20213d, yin2023decentralized} penalize occlusion using voxel occupancy along the LOS, which is not a proper measure of occlusion severity.
+The severity should be characterized by the difficulty of escaping the invisible area, captured by the angular distance to the closest visibility boundary in SSDFs.
+We thus use $\mathcal{J}_{vis}$ to penalize occlusion.
 Synthesizing all the terms, we have the node cost $g_k$ as

-where $w$ is the weight vector to trade off cost priorities.
-In our planner, safety constraints are prioritized first, followed by LOS visibility requirements, and lastly swarm distribution considerations.
+where $w$ is the weight vector.
 The searching terminates when one primitive reaches the target prediction horizon $T_p$, determining the final path.
-We utilize the remaining expansion time $h_n = T_p - t_k$ as a heuristic function to speed up the searching process.
+We utilize the remaining expansion time $h_n = T_p - t_k$ as a heuristic to speed up the searching process.